Film and TV drama

 At school or college:

 If you want to go to university, A-levels or Highers in computer science, maths, further maths or physics are useful.
-Or you might want to take the following Level 3 vocational qualifications:
+Or you might want to take a Level 3 vocational qualification in computing, digital media or programming including the T level in Digital Software Development.
+Also have a look at what your local college offers.

 Get an apprenticeship: